What is Debt-To-Income Ratio ?

 Julie Krumholz is a mortgage lender that serves Oakland County, Macomb County and the entire state of Michigan.
 She has over 30 years in the mortgage industry and brings a wealth of experience to her clients.

 Are you ready to see if you qualify for a home loan?
 Or need more information on how to improve your debt-to-income ratio or credit score?
-Contact Julie Krumholz from Main Street Bank at: 586-382-5482 and let her help you navigate through the loan process.
+Contact Julie Krumholz from Superior National Bank at: 586-382-5482 and let her help you navigate through the loan process.